lynnfaraday/aresmush.com/_root/tutorials/code/overview.md

     &CMD-Cookie Cookie Command Object=$+cookie *:(cookie code goes here)

-In Ares, all commands are global unless you put code inside them restricting them to only work under certain conditions (like if the character is in a particular room or belongs to a particular faction).
-Commands don't live on objects, but rather in Ruby classes.
+In Ares, all commands are global.
+Commands don't live on objects, but rather in Ruby classes in the server-side code.

     class CookieCmdHandler
        def handle